preignition/program-user-guide/faq/introduction-to-faq/what-is-gdpr.md

 ## What is the GDPR?

-On 25 May 2018, the[ General Data Protection Regulation (GDPR)](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02016R0679-20160504) became law across the European Union.
+On 25 May 2018, the[General Data Protection Regulation (GDPR)](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02016R0679-20160504) became law across the European Union.
 Many other countries and jurisdictions are following suit with similar privacy laws such as the California Consumer Privacy Act (CCPA).

 We welcome GDPR as we believe that strong regulation is needed at a global level to ensure all businesses take the protection of people’s data seriously.